Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: MBR-Based Sensitivity Analysis

-It is a valid concern that the generally lower quality of samples that are used as support might affect these results.
-The hypothesis here is that if we were to compare to high-quality translations, COMET may be more sensitive towards number and named entity differences as there would be fewer other discrepancies between the candidates and the support.
+Following our discussion of error sources at the beginning of Section \ref{sec:exploration}, it is a valid concern that if we were to compare the candidates to high-quality support translations rather than samples, COMET may be more sensitive toward number and named entity differences as there would be fewer other discrepancies between the candidates and the support.
 To test if this is the case, we repeat the sensitivity analysis but now use the two alternative references as the support instead of the 100 samples that were used before.
-The candidates are now formed by applying the same perturbations as before to the 1-best beam search output instead of the reference.
-The results for this experiment are shown on the right-hand side of Table \ref{tab:sensitivity} in the non-coloured columns.
+The candidates are formed by applying the same perturbations as before to the 1-best beam search output instead of the reference.
+This mimics an oracle setup.
+The results for this experiment are shown in the middle of Table \ref{tab:sensitivity}.
 Note that we cannot compare to an alternative translation for the beam search output in this setup.

-The differences to the MBR score of the unperturbed beam search output are generally larger in this setup, which indicates that COMET is indeed more sensitive to errors when used as intended, i.e.\ with high-quality reference translations.
+The differences in the MBR score of the unperturbed beam search output are generally larger in this setup, which indicates that COMET is indeed more sensitive to errors when used as intended, i.e.\ with high-quality translations and correct references.
 However, we can still see that the perturbations made to random nouns result in much larger differences than perturbations made to numbers or named entities.
-This indicates that the problem cannot be attributed to MBR decoding and low-quality pseudo-references alone.
+This indicates that the problem cannot be attributed to the MBR decoding setting and low-quality pseudo-references alone.

-We focus here on the \texttt{wmt20-comet-da} model since this is currently the recommended model to use by the authors.\footnote{\url{https://github.com/Unbabel/COMET/blob/master/METRICS.md}} Running the same analysis with the \texttt{wmt21-comet-mqm} model, results in the same ordering (see Table \ref{tab:sensitivity2} in Appendix \ref{app:mqm}) but with much less variance in the scores between all error types.
-The same finding concerning the small variance in scores is highlighted by the authors of COMET in their GitHub repository.